OfficeDev/Microsoft-Teams-Samples/samples/bot-tab-conversations/csharp/README.md

     * When creating the Bot above, an AAD app should either have been created for you, or you should have chosen an AAD app to associate with the bot.
     * The updates below will allow for us to authenticate and authorize API calls to limit data returned to only channels the user is a member of.
     * [Follow the instructions](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/authentication/auth-aad-sso?tabs=dotnet#develop-an-sso-microsoft-teams-tab), but skip actually creating a new AAD application.
 Instead, create the Application ID URI, scopes, etc.
-    * Once you have followed those instructions update Redirect Uris under the Authentication section with the ngrok url, followed by /auth-end (`https://<randomsubdomain>.ngrok.io/auth-end`)
+    * Once you have followed those instructions, you need to enable Implicit grant.
+Under the Authentication section, enable `Access tokens` and `ID tokens`.
-**TODO TODO Is this actually needed?**
     * Ensure the following API permissions are granted to the app for Microsoft Graph access - `email`, `offline_access`, `openid`, `profile`, `Team.ReadBasic.All`
     * *Note: if you restart Ngrok you may have to update any fully qualified domain name you have set in your AAD App*
 * In `appSettings.json`, `manifest.json` and `.env` replace: